IPBES-Data/IPBES_Knowledge_Discovery/README.md

 ## Methods

 We use snowballing to identify the literature.
-The key-papers are the pu=blications which were used for the Backbround Mesages (BMs) as identified by the LOD representation of GA1.
+The key-papers are the publications which were used for the Backbround Mesages (BMs) as identified by the LOD representation of GA1.

 ## Reports